jiacheh4/Sirius-3/docs/final.md

 #### _Reward:_

-We set 6 different situations for rewarding in total.
+We initially set 6 different situations for rewarding in total.
 If villager alive in every frame, we give reward 0.02.
 If villager died, the agent will have reward -50.
 If zombie died, it scores 40.
 If the zombie is attacked by the agent, everytime it scores 10.
 If agent is attacked by zombie, it scores -5.
 Finally if our agent died, it scores -40.
+But in the final version, we delete the reward for the alive of villager, which gets 0.02 every frame.
+We find that if we do this, the agent may just walk around and buy more time, which would greatly increase the total reward but not killing zombie.

 #### _Action and Policy:_

 We only have 5 action, which are move forward, move backward, turn left, turn right and doing nothing.
 We let the agent keep attacking so that it only need to consider about which way to go.
-The algorithm we use to choose action is the Greedy Epsilon Policy.
+In the baseline, the way we choose action is the Greedy Epsilon Policy.
 We would set the value of epsilon to be 0.05.
 Then we will randomly generate a number between 0-1, if the number is greater and equal than 0.05, our agent will pick the most valuable action from the q-value list.
 Otherwise, agent will randomly pick an action to execute.
+In the final version, we improve the policy to be Linear Greedy Epsilon Policy.
+The reason we do this is - in fact, all the weights in the neural network are set randomly, so the "best action" it choose makes no sense at all, there is no way that we can trust our model at the begining, so there is no need for us to ask it.
+Just pick a random action.
+So at the begining, epsilon is set to 1.
+With the time past, epsilon would going down little by little until 0.05.
+By doing this, we start to give more trust to our model with the time pass by, but we still want the agent has the chance to get new/random action.